 - Reality Is Unrealistic: In his auto-biography Doyle, several times, lists something absurdly ridiculous, and notes the reader will find it absolutely ridiculous, but comments that it's 100% true.

-- Really Four Thousand Years Old: The Ring of Thoth.
+- Really 700 Years Old: A character in The Ring of Thoth is four thousand years old.

 - Who Wants to Live Forever?: The Ring of Thoth.